 What is the difference between a poor anodised nameplate and a well-anodised nameplate?

-So yes, there's a real difference out there and it's something that you really need to pay attention to if you wish your nameplates to last.
+So yes, there's a real difference out there and it's something that you need to pay attention to if you want your nameplates to last.

 Why choose LNI?

-What really separates us from most other providers is that we do everything in-house.
-Everything from the anodising to the printing, to the forming, and embossing, everything is all done in-house here in Victoria.
-We do not buy anything ready-made or pre-anodised, all is done here at LNI.
+What distinguishes us from many other providers is that every step, from anodising to printing, forming, and embossing, is completed in-house here in Victoria.
+We do not purchase any ready-made or pre-anodised materials; everything is produced here at LNI.

 Contact us today

-Talk to the experts at Luna Nameplate Industries to receive design and application solutions for your anodised metal nameplate
+Talk to the specialists at Luna Nameplate Industries to receive design and application solutions for your anodised metal nameplate.